 Analytics and reporting

-That’s when we introduced CRM analytics, which could generate detailed reports with the click of a button.
-This helped them adjust their strategy based on real insights and market trends, leading to better decisions and improved results.
+We added an analytics module to their current CRM, allowing them to generate detailed reports with the click of a button.
+This helped them adjust their strategy based on real insights and up-to-date market trends, saving the business from potential troubles.

 Tools for collaboration